 This list includes schools that exclusively offer drama and dance degrees.
-Since music schools tend to differ dramatically (I’m so punny) from drama and dance schools, I’ve left them out of this article; if you want to read more about the best music schools in the US, here is place to find that information.
+Since music schools tend to differ dramatically (I'm so punny) from drama and dance schools, I've left them out of this article; if you want to read more about the best music schools in the US, here is place to find that information.

 Going to a performing arts college has many advantages for students.
 You will be surrounded by like-minded artists who will inspire you, help you with your creative pursuits, and also likely be your colleagues when you graduate.
 Additionally, you'll be at a school that doesn't view your art as a mere extracurricular activity.

 Although it's possible to get a performing arts degrees from other colleges, this list of best performing arts colleges is focused on students who know 100% they exclusively want to study acting or dance and are looking for an environment that fully supports them in their ambitions.

 How Did I Decide on These Top Performing Arts Colleges?

 Don't ever take rankings of the top performing arts colleges as absolute fact—not even those from Backstage or The Hollywood Reporter.
 Instead, you should use these articles as a starting point for your own research.
 Whenever you look at a list of the best performing arts colleges, try to see how the rankings were determined.

 Here, I'll explain how I came up with this unscientific list of schools.
 I started by limiting my search to schools that prioritize dance and drama by only offering performing arts degrees or by having a specialized program within the larger university.

 - Ranking: I used a variety of ranking lists from respected industry sources such as Backstage and The Hollywood Reporter as a starting point for my research.